Skip to content

 Dissertation title: “Modeling cardiac mechanics on a microscale; Mechanical modeling and analysis of cardiomyocytes and cardiac micromuscles”

-Yaacoub Chahine, M.D.
+Yaacoub Chahine, MD

 Yaacoub received his medical doctorate from the Lebanese University in Beirut, Lebanon.
 Passionate about medicine, he graduated valedictorian of his class and received the Academic Merit Scholarship from the American Lebanese Medical Association.